 - Baked potatoes

-As you can see, dried parsley is versatile for uses in a lot of other dishes.
-It’s a flavorful herb that goes with a variety of cuisines and works with lots of other foods.
+As you can see, dried parsley leaves are versatile for use in a lot of other dishes.
+It’s a flavorful herb that goes with a variety of cuisines and works with lots of other foods!

-Make a microwave baked potato with plastic wrap and then top it off with your parsley dried in the microwave!
+Make a microwave baked potato with plastic wrap and then top it off with your parsley dried in the microwave, or try some homemade Air Fryer Croutons seasoned with your favorite Italian herbs!

 Can You Dry Parsley in the Oven?

 Yes, you can dry parsley in the oven as well.
-At the lowest oven temperature possible (generally around 200 degrees Fahrenheit) it takes between 2-4 hours to fully dry.
+Bake the leaves spread out on a baking sheet or tray at the lowest oven temperature possible (generally around 200 degrees Fahrenheit).
+It usually takes between 2-4 hours to fully dry.
 You’ll also want to blanch your leaves ahead of time.

 While this method works just as well in terms of the result, it takes a lot longer to get there.
 So, I find the microwave method to be better if you want to dry parsley quickly.